 This article was updated on 5 June 2020.

-We detail how you can officially secure a MyPR, the Malaysian permanent resident identity card and what are the benefits entailed.
+We detail how you can officially immigrate to Malaysia and become a Permanent Resident (PR) by securing a MyPR, the Malaysian permanent resident identity card, and what are the benefits you get.

 However, with multiple short-term and long-term residency options available, there may be some confusion as to what qualifies as a permanent residency in Malaysia.